Scottapotamas/zaphod-bot/firmware/src/application/guidance/README.md

 For a given movement request, we need to calculate the desired effector position over the move's duration.

 - Wait until the move is meant to start,
+  - If the sync event hasn't occured, or is in the future, sleep the task until then.
+  - Start a timer once the move has begun.
 - Calculate our 'current completion percentage' from the start timestamp and the current "elapsed" time,
 - Find the desired position that matches the percentage completion of the move (interpolate position by time percentage)
 - Send the desired position out for execution,